Last updated on August 21, 2026

 Why should I avoid using Sysprep to change the SID?

 Sysprep is Microsoft’s official tool for generalizing a Windows image, including generating a unique SID.
-However, it removes user-specific settings, deactivates Windows, and requires the system to go through the Out-of-Box-Experience (OOBE).
-If you want to change the SID on a Windows 10 or 11 system without Sysprep, while keeping installed programs and user data intact, a non-Sysprep method is recommended.
+However, it removes user-specific settings, deactivates Windows, and requires the system to go through the Out-of-Box Experience (OOBE).
+If you want to change the SID on Windows 10 or 11 without Sysprep, while keeping installed programs and user data intact, use a non-Sysprep method instead.

 I updated to KB5065426 and my network sharing stopped working.
 Do I have to reinstall Windows?